Roscommon County, Michigan

 Roscommon County (/rɒsˈkɒmən/ ross-KOM-ən) is a county located in the U.S. state of Michigan.
-As of the 2020 Census, the population was 23,459.
+As of the 2020 census, the population was 23,459.
 The county seat is Roscommon.
 The county was founded in 1840 and organized in 1875.
+The county is home to Houghton Lake, the largest inland lake in Michigan.

 History

-The county was formed by the Michigan Legislature in 1840 as Mikenauk County, then renamed Roscommon County in 1843.
+The county was formed by the Michigan Legislature in 1840 as Mikenauk County, (from Ojibwe mikinaak meaning turtle) then renamed Roscommon County in 1843.
 It was administered by Michilimackinac (Mackinac), Cheboygan, and Midland counties, in succession, prior to the organization of county government in 1875.
 Roscommon County was named after County Roscommon, Ireland.

 There are three official Michigan historical markers in the county: